 How To Navigate Loss Of Appetite, Insomnia, And Other Physical Symptoms Of Anxiety

-Updated March 18, 2024by Regain Editorial Team
+Updated October 18, 2024by Regain Editorial Team

 Anxiety disorders are some of the most common mental health conditions in the U.S. The National Institutes of Health estimates that 31.1% of U.S. adults experience any anxiety disorder at some time in their lives.

-While anxiety disorders are generally viewed as mental health conditions, their symptoms can also affect your physical health.
+While anxiety disorders are generally viewed as mental health conditions, their signs and symptoms can also affect your physical health.
 The Anxiety & Depression Association of America notes that many people with anxiety disorders also have co-occuring diagnoses or physical illnesses.

 If you’ve been diagnosed with an anxiety disorder and seeking relief from your physical symptoms, you deserve thoughtful, compassionate treatment to help you surpass these challenges.
 Today, we’ll explore the common physical effects of anxiety, as well as therapeutic strategies to restore and maintain your overall health.